LansOdi/Power-Apps-Case-Management-Tracker/README.md

 ## 🚀 Project Demo

-Click the thumbnail below to watch a one-minute video demonstration of the app in action, showcasing case creation and the document upload process.
+Click the thumbnail below to watch a 39-seconds video demonstration of the app in action, showcasing case creation and the document upload process.

 [![Power Apps Case Management Demo](video-thumbnail.JPG)](https://vimeo.com/1091309000?share=copy)